 - Find the text file eula.txt and open it in a text editor

-- Change the line eula=false and eula=true to show you have read, understand, and agree to the user license agreement
+- Change the line eula=false and eula=true to show you have read, understood, and agree to the user license agreement

 - If you have problems doing it this way, you may need to run as administrator

 That’s how to set up Minecraft hosting and create your own server.
 If you’re looking for some server inspiration, check out the best Minecraft maps.
-If you want to check if your PC matches the Minecraft system requirements, then use our tool and answer the question “Can I run Minecraft?“
+If you want to check if your PC meets the Minecraft system requirements, then use our tool to check “Can I run Minecraft?”
+Once you’re all set up, check out the best Minecraft mods and builds we’ve sourced to jazz up your server.